niuhuskies91/mini-pr/README.txt

           2) Mapper classes
           3) Service classes
           4) Jpa Repository classes
+          5) Controller and ExceptionHandler classes

         The gap in in test coverage lies in areas:

-          5) DTO and Model classes.
+          6) DTO and Model classes.
 Most of the code coverage gaps are the hashCode() and equals() methods generated in STS.
              There was just not enough time to provide full code and scenario coverage for these.

-          6) The Controller is not a functioning Mock test class.
-             I came across various issues with MockMvc I have not before.
-             If I had more time I would probably figure it out; I'm guessing it is an issue with mocking JPA

     B. Notes of interest